gitsindonesia/nuxt-starter/README.md

 - [Tailwind CSS](https://tailwindcss.com/)
 - [Pinia](https://pinia.vuejs.org/)

+## Directory Structure

+Look at the [nuxt directory stucture documentation](https://v3.nuxtjs.org/guide/directory-structure/nuxt).
+With additional folders:

+- `api`: Used to store all the api mapping with its path and payload.

 ## Create New Project

 You can easily create new project from this template using `nuxi`: